awubshet/awubshet.github.io/blog/parquet_partitions.md

 </tr>
 </table>

 As can be seen in the above table, we should partition a parquet file only on the columns to which the data is likely to be queried against.
 The query times are substantially larger if there is a need to query against another column or retrieve all the data.
-That's especially true of columns with many possible values.
+That's especially true of columns with a large number of possible values.
 It's therefore prudent to check the distribution of the data on the selected columns before deciding to partition.
 Although this article didn't discuss partitioning on multiple columns, the same concepts apply.